AloysiusPious/ibm-mq-administration-practice/Day-02.md

 # 📘 Day 2 - IBM MQ Practice

-# 🗓️ Day 1: Setting Up Your First Queue Manager
+# 🗓️ Setting Up Your First Queue Manager
 🎯 Objective
 Establish a foundational IBM MQ environment by creating a queue manager, defining a local queue, and verifying message operations.​